 Invisible Water: The Importance of Good Groundwater Governance and Management

 Increasing demand for water has led to a higher reliance on groundwater.
 As dependence on groundwater increases, water managers and policy makers need to pay careful attention to both groundwater quality and quantity.
-This paper, written by Sharon B. Megdal for the journal npj Clean Water, summarizes the results of efforts to bring attention to the importance of understanding and improving groundwater governance and management.
+This paper, written by Sharon B. Megdal for the journal npj Clean Water in 2018, summarizes the results of efforts to bring attention to the importance of understanding and improving groundwater governance and management.
 Discussion of survey work in the United States and global case studies highlights the importance of focusing attention on this invisible water resource before pollution or depletion of it causes severe economic, environmental, and social dislocations.
 Better governance and management of groundwater are required to move toward sustainable groundwater use.

 Read the article here

 Groundwater Governance and Assessment in a Transboundary Setting